Maanjiwe nendamowinan

-Maanjiwe nendamowinan (MAWN-ji-WAY-_-nen-DEM-oh-WIN-ahn), (Note: /'mɔːndʒɪˌweɪ nɛn'dɛmˌoʊ'hwɪnæn/) commonly referred to by its building code MN, is an academic building on the Mississauga campus of the University of Toronto in Ontario, Canada.
-The building, whose name means "gathering of minds" in Anishinaabemowin, is a large, modern structure opened in 2018 that houses various academic departments, lecture halls, lounge spaces, and offices.
+Maanjiwe nendamowinan (MAWN-jih-WAY-_-nen-DEM-oh-WIN-ahn), (Note: Pronounced: /'mɔːn.dʒɪ.ˌweɪ nɛn.'dɛm.ˌoʊ.'hwɪn.æn/) commonly referred to by its building code MN, is an academic building on the Mississauga campus of the University of Toronto in Mississauga, Ontario, Canada.
+The building, whose name means "gathering of minds" in Anishinaabemowin, is a large, modern structure opened in 2018 that houses the campus's social sciences and humanities departments.

 The building is featured prominently as a filming location for the Amazon Prime Video series Gen V, where it serves as the fictional Godolkin University's School of Crimefighting.